 Cam chain stretch

 Although I was aware that chains 'stretch' with use, I confess I had a vague notion that this meant stretch as in elastic, rather than stretch as in elongate.
-Needless to say, metal chains are not really elastic, but as the rotation of the pins in their bushings wears away metal the increased clearance between these parts is taken up when the chain is under load, causing it to lengthen.
+What really happens is that over time material wears away from the bushings and pins so that the increased clearance between the parts causes the chain to elongate.